Home

 In 1918, after the United States entered World War I, William enlisted in the 80th Division of the 205th Infantry.
 He was assigned to the Military Police.

-While stationed for training at Camp Lee, VA, he wrote letters home, including several to his brother James, copies of which are now in our archives.
+While stationed for training at Camp Lee, VA, he wrote many letters home, including several to his brother James.
+Copies of some of these letters are now preserved for posterity in our archives.

 In a letter dated May 2, 1918, William good naturedly but prophetically asked his brother to "take good care of Dora while i am gone.
 If there is anything she needs you help her out.
 And if i come back i will return it and if i do not get back you will be out."